Luckyhunt/ETL-Workflow-Creator-using-Node-Based-Visual-Programming/README.md

 1. **Real-Time Collaboration:** Because the canvas uses a strict React Flow declarative JSON structure, Supabase Realtime (WebSockets) can be attached to the `workflows` table to enable Google Docs-style multi-player node editing.
 2. **Background Job Processing:** Heavy execution requests can be shifted from synchronous API requests mapping to Render, into a queuing system like Celery or BullMQ, responding with a Job ID that the UI polls.
 3. **Workflow Versioning:** By moving `nodes` and `edges` out of the primary `workflows` table and into a `workflow_versions` one-to-many table, users could roll back changes incrementally.
-4. **Role-Based Access Control (RBAC):** Expanding beyond simple emails to Organization structures, providing group-level read/write permissions.
+4. **Role-Based Access Control (RBAC):** Implemented — three-tier `owner/editor/viewer` system with Supabase RLS policies.
+Future: expand to Organization-level group permissions.

 ---